PTY-GH/Kingdom/_posts/2020-05-01-the-bestie-contest.md

 ---
 layout: post
-title: The Beet of Bestie
+title: The Best of Bestie
 ---